thu-spmi/CAT/RequestForExperiments.md

 `exp/` dir is what we care about.

+In the `exp` directory, you define your own experiments as sub-directories, for example, `exp/<myexp1>`, `exp/<myexp2>`.
+Note that `<myexp1>` is just an example. **Naming** is important, which should carry key information and could contain numeric IDs for clear differentiation.
-In this dir, you define your own experiments as sub-directories, liked `exp/<myexp1>`, `exp/<myexp2>`, etc. Inside the experiment dir, the files and their meanings are as follows:
+Inside the experiment dir, the files and their meanings are as follows:

 ```
 exp/myexp/